jared-richard-clarke/student/notes/factorial.md

 ;; === Y Combinator ===

 ;; Simplified definition.
+In the lambda calculus,
-Y should not occur free in its own definition.
+;; Y should not occur free in its own definition.
 (define Y
   (lambda (f)
     (f (lambda (x) ((Y f) x)))))